 The success of the song led eventually to a movie based on the song.
 The movie White Christmas was released in 1954 and became the leading box-office draw of 1954.
 The movie was supposed to reunite Crosby and Astaire for their third Irving Berlin extravaganza of song and dance.
 However, Astaire bowed out after reading the script.
 Donald O'Connor was selected to replace Astaire, but he, too, had to exit because of a back injury.
 O'Connor was replaced by Danny Kaye.

-According to the 2007 Guinness Book of Records, Bing's single of "White Christmas" has sold more than 50 million copies worldwide and is the best-selling single in any music category in history.
+According to the 2015 Guinness Book of Records, Bing's single of "White Christmas" has sold more than 50 million copies worldwide and is the best-selling single in any music category in history (page 166).
 In addition, Bing's recording of "White Christmas" has sold additional millions of copies as part of numerous albums, including his best-selling album Merry Christmas, which was first released as an LP in 1949.

 The most familiar version of "White Christmas" is not the one Crosby recorded in 1942, however.
 Bing was called back to the Decca studios on March 19, 1947, to re-record "White Christmas" as a result of damage to the 1942 master due to its frequent use.
 Every effort was made to reproduce the original Decca recording session, once again including the John Scott Trotter Orchestra and the Ken Darby Singers.
 The resulting re-issue is the one that has become most familiar to the public.
 However, the 1998 MCA double-CD "Bing Crosby -- The Voice of Christmas," includes the original 1942 release as well as three other versions by Bing.